ucsdscheduleplanner/UCSD-Schedule-Planner/README.md

 After the download/build process finishes, run **either** of the two commands depending on the context:

-1. `./scripts/docker_install.sh --download` if you are a first-time user OR want to refresh cached data from WebReg.
+1. `./scripts/run.sh --download` if you are a first-time user OR want to refresh cached data from WebReg.
-2. `./scripts/docker_install.sh` to redownload dependencies

-**and**

-1. `docker-compose up` to start the development servers
+2. `./scripts/run.sh` otherwise

 The frontend server will be live at http://localhost:3000 and the backend server will be live at http://localhost:5000.
 Make sure the ports 3000 and 5000 are not used on your machine.